There's one dilemma still plaguing some mobile phone users: how to avoid data roaming charges.

 Make Sure to Research Your Carrier's Roaming Policies and Plans

-Though we're going to do the legwork for you in regards to the four major carriers, you will have to keep in mind of your carrier's plans in regards to roaming.
-So be sure to either contact your service provider or research the roaming policies and rates online.
+Though we're going to do the legwork for you as far as the big four mobile operators, you'll still want to keep your cell phone carrier's plans in mind with regards to roaming.
+So be sure to either contact your network provider or research the roaming policies and rates online.

 Monitor Your Mobile Data Usage

 You'll be able to monitor your mobile data usage with several programs.
-You can rely on the built-in data usage monitor in the settings of your phone, or you can rely on the data usage monitor of your carrier's official app (if there is one).
-One particular third-party app that helps you monitor your usage is My Data Manager, which is free of charge and is compatible with Android and iOS.
+You can rely on the built-in data usage monitor in your mobile phone settings, or you can rely on the data usage monitor of your provider network's official app (if there is one).
+One particular third-party app that helps you monitor your usage is My Data Manager, which is free of charge and is compatible with mobile devices using Android and iOS.

 Utilize Airplane Mode

 You can do so much with Wi-Fi.
 Airplane mode will turn off cellular and data radio as you're traveling abroad.
 You'll still be left with wireless access so you can avoid roaming data charges at the very least.
 With Wi-Fi, you can use virtual phone services (VoIP) like Google Voice or Skype.
-You can make phone calls via Wi-Fi in this manner.
+This way you can make phone calls via Wi-Fi even in airplane mode.

 Some Third-Party Apps May Turn on Data Roaming